 First, you must know the exercise and the anatomy of the muscles you want to build.
 The hand and foot location and rotation are different for each exercise.
 Changing one of these factors places pressure and works on different muscle groups.

 Your direction, not your intention, determines your destination.
-You must know precisely where to put your hands and feet on each lift, how to rotate your hands and feet to create the right angles, and finally, stay on the correct pathway to move the weight to work the muscles you intended to work.
+You must know precisely where to put your hands and feet on each lift, how to rotate your hands and feet to create the right angles, and finally, stay on the correct pathway to move the weight to work the muscles you intended.

 Your starting point and final destination during each lift must be accurate.
-There is an invisible line that determines your success and failure at growing each muscle during your lifts.
-When you move off the line during the lift, you get a negative result, but if you stay on the line during the lift, you reach the holy-grail of bodybuilding (bigger and stronger muscles).
+An invisible line determines your success and failure at growing each muscle during your lifts.
+When you move off the line during the lift, you get a negative result, but if you stay on the line during the lift, you reach the holy grail of bodybuilding (bigger and stronger muscles).

 Example 1: Bench press

-The most critical factor in executing the bench press is the pathway the weight must travel on during the exercise.
+The most critical factor in executing the bench press is the path the weight must travel during the exercise.

 The path the weight travels on during the bench press is a vertical line.
 The pressure must move from the center of your chest up the vertical line.
 The vertical line resides in the middle of your chest.
-An excellent reference point to find where the vertical line lies on your chest is your clavicle, chest nibble, and sternum.
-The vertical line pathway is at the midpoint of your clavicle and chest nibble and right on your sternum.
+Your clavicle, chest nibble, and sternum are excellent reference points to find where the vertical line lies on your chest.
+The vertical line pathway is at the midpoint of your clavicle, and the chest nibbles on your sternum.